-One of the must-do things in our family has been to go and see the Yankees whenever we get the chance – it started with my parents and is a tradition we have continued.
-When the newly refurbished stadium was opened in 2009, there was a lot of concern that it would get more difficult to see the games so here are our tips about everything from seats to where to eat.
+One of the must-do things in our family has been to go and see the Yankees whenever we get the chance.
+Seeing the Yankees play started with my parents and is a tradition we have continued.
+When the newly refurbished stadium was opened in 2009, there was a lot of concern that it would get more difficult to see the games.
+So here are our tips about everything from seats to where to eat.
 And most importantly, why we often treat ourselves to limo service NYC style to get to the games.

 Let’s talk tickets

 Back in 2009, when the new stadium opened, there were the usual glum people who said it would be impossible to get tickets or they would cost a fortune.
 I’m glad to report this isn’t the case and there are still plenty of tickets on the market.

 There are three main ways to get your tickets – on the phone, from the box office or online.
 And while planning ahead will get you the best choice of tickets, the prices don’t alter as the game comes around and there are usually a few tickets available on the day if you make a last-minute decision to go.

 There is a healthy secondary market for tickets but the Yankees have now stopped the printing of tickets in PDF form to cut down on fraudulent tickets – a good move to me.
 Use the Yankees Ticket Exchange for official re-selling of tickets because the option of StubHub is now more difficult and you need to have the physical tickets sent by UPS.

 Sure, there are the best spots but the good news with Yankee Stadium is there are no spots where you can’t see the action – the design ensures this.
 The Legend Seats are the top ones right around the dugouts and the home plate and you can pay anywhere from $600-1600 for one of those.
 Of course, they do come with unlimited food and soft drinks, your own waiter service and the chance to be very close to your favorite players.